XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 BDO - SpanTagWorker
 <TODO: insert tag mapping table>

 We tried to map every HTML tag that makes in a PDF file to an iText layout object.
 This is easy for some objects, a span is still a span, but for other objects we had to decide that they were a modified version of what we already implemented.
 For instance, an "article" tag is mapped onto a "div" element.
-The iText 7 layout model doesn't know the concept of an article, so we mapped the article onto a div because when you squint your eyes an article is a div under a different name.
-Also, some tags were not included because they don't make sense in a PDF, e.g. Audio.
+The iText 7 layout model doesn't know the concept of an article, so we mapped the article onto a div.
+After all, when you squint your eyes, an article can be seen as a div under a different name.
+Some tags were not included because they don't make sense in a PDF such as Audio.

 This blog post will give you an overview of how HTML2PDF maps the HTML model onto the iText model and how you can influence this process.